OmkarAcharekar/AirSense/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of chatValve for android and ios.
+You can [download]() the latest installable version of AirSense for android and ios.

 ## Credits